 - And how much you need to reorder

-It’s also necessary to minimize the risk of misplacements as it helps you track exactly where certain SKUs are stored in or more warehouses.
+It’s also necessary to minimise the risk of misplacements as it helps you track exactly where certain SKUs are stored in or more warehouses.

-Moreover, good inventory management allows you to better organize inventory using lot tracking, so items can be located and accounted for easily.
+Moreover, good inventory management allows you to better organise inventory using lot tracking, so items can be located and accounted for easily.